juberrahman/Computer-Vision-and-NLP/Bayesian Model/README.md

 Estimating damage or impact of future cyclones with bayesian regression model using real-world dataset built from the scratch.
+The project was done for World Food Programme (WFP) in colloboration with 40 scientists around the world.